progit/progit/de/05-distributed-git/01-chapter5.markdown

 <!--If you have a small team or are already comfortable with a centralized workflow in your company or team, you can easily continue using that workflow with Git.
 Simply set up a single repository, and give everyone on your team push access; Git won’t let users overwrite each other.
 If one developer clones, makes changes, and then tries to push their changes while another developer has pushed in the meantime, the server will reject that developer’s changes.
 They will be told that they’re trying to push non-fast-forward changes and that they won’t be able to do so until they fetch and merge.
 This workflow is attractive to a lot of people because it’s a paradigm that many are familiar and comfortable with.-->

 In einem kleinen Team oder einem Team, das mit einem zentralisierten Workflow zufrieden ist, kann man diesen Workflow ohne weiteres mit Git realisieren.
 Man setzt einfach ein einziges Repository auf und gibt jedem im Team Schreibzugriff („push access“).
-Git sorgt dann dafür, daß niemand die Arbeit von anderen überschreiben kann.
+Git sorgt dann dafür, dass niemand die Arbeit von anderen überschreiben kann.
 Wenn ein Entwickler das Repository klont, Änderungen vornimmt und dann versucht ins zentrale Repository zu pushen, obwohl jemand anders in der Zwischenzeit Änderungen gepusht hat, dann wird der Server das zurückweisen.
-Dem Entwickler wird dann mitgeteilt, daß er versucht hat, sogeannte „non-fast-forward“ Änderungen hochzuladen und daß er zuvor die Änderungen des anderen Entwicklers herunterladen und mit seinen zusammenführen muß.
+Dem Entwickler wird dann mitgeteilt, dass er versucht hat, sogeannte „non-fast-forward“ Änderungen hochzuladen und dass er zuvor die Änderungen des anderen Entwicklers herunterladen und mit seinen zusammenführen muß.
 Viele Leute mögen diesen Arbeitsablauf, weil sie mit dem Paradigma bereits vertraut sind und sich damit wohl fühlen.

 <!--### Integration-Manager Workflow ###-->